 Africa Business & Social Change Fellowship

-The Africa Business & Social Change (ABSC) Fellowship is a 12-month intensive team experience providing remote support to local African organizations (with international travel)
+The Africa Business & Social Change (ABSC) Fellowship is a 12-month global team experience providing virtual/remote support to local African organizations (with earned opportunities for international travel)

-- Must have a minimum of 2 years of work experience – this is a non-negotiable requirement
+Must have a minimum of 2 years of relevant work experience after Bachelors, Masters, and PhD– this is a non-negotiable requirement

 2020-2021 FELLOWSHIP APPLICATIONS OPEN

-- Stage 3: Final Announcement and Confirmation of Roles in May 2020
+Stage 3: Final announcement and confirmation of roles in April/May 2020

-- Early applications highly welcomed and highly considered
+Early cohort applications highly welcomed and favorably considered

 For questions, email: email@example.com